Leah9/screengrab/README.md

 # Screen Grab

+## Important notes
+FPDF2 is required in order to create a pdf with the correct dimensions.
+To remove the older version if present run : pip uninstall fpdf To install the new version pip install fpdf2

 ## Intended Purpose
 To grab a user defined area of the screen repeatedly and save images for later processing.